scipy-conference/scipy_proceedings/papers/Francesc_Alted/Blosc2_NDim.rst

 - Zstd (high compression), and
 - ZFP (lossy compression for n-dimensional datasets of floats).

-It also supports out-of-the-box the following filters:
+It also supports the following filters out-of-the-box:

 - Shuffle (groups equal significant bytes together, useful for ints/floats),
-- Shuffle with bytedelta (same than shuffle, but storing deltas of the consecutive same significant bytes),
+- Shuffle with bytedelta (same than shuffle, but storing deltas of consecutive same significant bytes),
 - Bitshuffle (groups equal significant bits together, useful for ints/floats), and
 - Truncation (truncates precision, useful for floats; lossy).